- Be able to explain the purpose and importance of fitness assessments for fitness professionals.

 Personal training is not technically considered to be in health care, so HIPAA is not as closely watched.
-But, trainer should abide by the rules set by these guidelines.
+But, trainers should abide by the rules set by these guidelines.

-The first form that a client should fill out would be the initial interview packet.
+The first form a client should fill out is the initial interview packet.
 This includes items like:

 - Client Intake Form